 The hybrid method is a blend of the PWERM and OPM, estimating the probability-weighted value across multiple scenarios and then using the OPM to estimate the allocation of value within one or more of those scenarios.
 When using the hybrid method, Legacy Q32 assumed three scenarios: an early initial public offering, or IPO, scenario, a late IPO scenario and a remain-private scenario.
 The IPO scenarios reflect an exit or liquidity event by means of a sale of common stock to the public where the estimated IPO price is based, in part, on a review of recent IPO information of comparable public companies at a similar stage to us at the time of their IPO.
 The comparable IPO companies considered for these scenarios consisted of biopharmaceutical companies at various stages of development ranging from discovery stage to completion of early-stage clinical trials.
 Additional comparable IPO companies at similar product development stages in the broader biopharmaceutical industry were also considered.
 We converted the estimated future value in an IPO to present value using a risk-adjusted discount rate.
-The equity value for the remain-private scenario was estimated using the discounted cash flow method or by back-solving to the price of recently issued preferred stock.
-In the remain-private scenario, value is allocated to our equity securities using the OPM.
+The equity value for the remain-private scenario, value is allocated to our equity securities using the OPM.
 In the OPM, volatility is estimated based on the trading histories of selected guideline public companies.
 The relative probability of each scenario was determined based on an assessment of then-current market conditions and our expectations as to timing and prospects of an IPO.